GET IN TOUCH TODAY!

 Shin Splints, or Medial Tibial Stress Syndrome, is still such a broad term even with all the research that has been done, which makes it more of a process of elimination when examining a patient and treating them!
 A few questions runners should ask themselves:

-Muscle tightness, especially the gastrocnemius and the deeper soleus muscles can be a factor, so lots of stretching and massaging the calves could help.
+Muscle tightness, especially the gastrocnemius and the deeper soleus muscles, can be a factor, so lots of stretching and massaging the calves could help.

-Once you have gone through this list you may have a clearer idea as to the problem.
-I would advise anyone to first eliminate the aggravating exercise, and do other forms of cardio if running is the problem, you can also ICE massage the painful area.
+Once you have gone through this list, you may have a clearer idea as to the problem.
+I would advise anyone first to eliminate the aggravating exercise and do other forms of cardio if running is the problem.
+You can also ICE massage the painful area.

-Seriously though from my experience DON’T IGNORE shin splints as they will only get worse and could even lead to stress fractures.
+Seriously though, from my experience, DON’T IGNORE shin splints as they will only get worse and could even lead to stress fractures.